andrewbartlett0/off_psi4/README.md

 the number of conformers may be reduced, so it can be hard to compare one to one.

 An `-f` prefix means that the Omega-generated conformers were filtered based on their structures, but that these have not
 been MM-optimized.
-For example, `basename-f020.sdf` means filtered from omega, no MM opt/filter, yes QM opt/filter, no QM stage 2.
+For example, `basename-f020.sdf` means filtered from OpenEye Omega, no MM opt/filter, yes QM opt/filter, no QM stage 2.

 In summary,